 LONG BEACH, Calif.
 (Sept.
-28, 2018) – will reinforce its commitments to environmentally-responsible practices by forming a President’s Commission on Sustainability, charged with improving the campus’ abilities to conserve resources and to take actions to mitigate effects of climate change.
+28, 2018) –Long Beach State University will reinforce its commitments to environmentally responsible practices by forming a President’s Commission on Sustainability, charged with improving the campus’ abilities to conserve resources and to take actions to mitigate effects of climate change.

 Long Beach State wetlands ecologist Christine Whitcraft will serve as the new commission’s interim chair before membership elections scheduled for spring.
-She will be joined by other members of the faculty, as well as students, campus staff and members of the Long Beach community.
+She is with by other members of the faculty, as well as students, campus staff and members of the Long Beach community.

-Whitcraft’s scientific work includes researching designed to show whether sediment augmentation can protect coastal wetlands from rising sea levels.
+Whitcraft’s scientific work includes researching a pilot program at Seal Beach National Wildlife Refuge.
+So, this pilot is designed to show whether sediment augmentation can protect coastal wetlands.
+That’s Protection from rising sea levels.

 The new commission will also be charged with fostering environmental literacy by blending sustainability topics into classroom lessons for students in all fields.
-The commission will also work on the development of an on-campus Sustainable Living Center to help students adopt sustainable lifestyles.
+The commission will also work on developing an on-campus Sustainable Living Center to help students adopt sustainable lifestyles.

-Long Beach State has also committed to a that envisions the attainment of climate neutrality by 2030.
+As well, Long Beach State has also committed to a Climate Action Plan that envisions attaining climate neutrality by 2030.

-Long Beach State will also commemorate October as Sustainability Month.
-Events are scheduled to begin Tuesday, Oct.
-2 when Matt Petersen, chief executive of is scheduled to visit the campus to discuss how the higher education community can work toward sustainability.
+Also, Long Beach State will also commemorate October as Sustainability Month.
+Events scheduled to begin when Matt Petersen, chief executive of Los Angeles Cleantech Incubator visits the campus.
+Matt is to discuss how the higher education community can work toward sustainability.